 To determine which program (or programs) you might want to sign up for, we’ve broken down everything you need to know about the three services below.
-(You may also want to consider pairing your security service with one of the smartest luggage sets available.)

 What is CLEAR?

 While CLEAR is not directed at getting you through security or customs more quickly, it is able to speed you past the initial ID check line that occurs before security.
 With CLEAR, you expedited past the usually long line in favor of a special lane.
 There, security will review your boarding pass and scan your iris or fingerprint, which takes you onward to security in less than five minutes.